Shashank-In/TravisLeaks/README.md

 https://github.com/dxa4481/truffleHog

+# Note
-# Note:- This tool still needs a lot of development.
+This tool still needs a lot of development.
 I would be glad if someone would like to contribute to this project.